-Federally chartered authorized deposit institutions must comply with CDIC regulatory obligations, which are equivalent to those of the AMF, and are therefore considered to comply with the applicable provisions governing data requirements for deposit repayment purposes.
+As federally chartered authorized deposit institutions are subject to CDIC regulatory obligations that are equivalent to those of the AMF, they are considered as complying with the applicable provisions governing data requirements for deposit repayment purposes.
 As a result, they are not subject to compliance testing by the AMF.

 Agreement with the Canada Deposit Insurance Corporation

 Federally chartered authorized deposit institutions are also members of the Canada Deposit Insurance Corporation (CDIC), which provides a deposit protection plan similar to that of the AMF.

 In order to avoid duplication in deposit protection, the agreement reached in 1969 between the Régie de l’assurance-dépôts du Québec (Québec Deposit Insurance Board) and the CDIC requires the CDICOn February 1, 2004, the Régie de l’assurance-dépôts du Québec was integrated into the Autorité des marchés financiers. to repay protected deposits with federally chartered authorized deposit institutions if they fail.
 As a result, these institutions submit their declarations of guaranteed deposits to both the AMF and the CDIC but only pay premiums to the CDIC.

 Annual declaration of deposits (with premium)

 Annual declaration of deposits

 The accounting period for premiums, which are calculated based on declared deposits, is May 1 to April 30.
 All authorized deposit institutions must file a declaration of deposits each year in order to comply with section 40.2.1 of the Deposit Institutions and Deposit Protection Act and the Regulation respecting the application of the Deposit Institutions and Deposit Protection Act.

 The duly completed form for this purpose must be filed AMF E-Services.

 The deposit protection plan is funded through premiums that the AMF collects from authorized deposit institutions.
 The amount of the premium is determined by multiplying the premium rate of 1/20 of 1% by the total protected deposits, per institution, as at April 30.

 Under the CDIC Agreement , federally regulated authorized deposit instutions are exempt from paying a premium to the AMF on deposits received in Québec because deposits with them are protected by the CIDC.